Discover what coaching is and when you might benefit.

 When might a coach benefit you?

-Below are six situations where working with a coach could support you.
+Below are six situations where working with a coach would help.

 1.Feeling stuck

 I don't know what to do.
 I can’t seem to get started.
 I’ve tried lots of things and nothing changes.
-Does this sound like you?
 We all try to implement new routines every now and again (resolutions, productivity hacks etc).
 Some easily become habits whilst others we can’t seem to get any traction with.

-This is where a coach can help you unpick what’s keeping you stuck, find ways to create momentum and identify what could work best for you.
+This is where a coach can help you unpick what’s keeping you stuck, find ways to create momentum and identify what might work best for you.

 2.Finding work a chore